hossein1387/BARVINN/docs/design.rst

   Bit serial operation in MVU.

 As we mentioned before, the MVU is capable of performing computation with different bit precision.
 The way we achieve this task is by storing values in MSB transposed format in memory.
-This format of saving data in memory allows MVU to read only as many words as the operand precision.
+This format of saving data in memory allows MVU to read only as many words as the operand precision specifies.
 Since all the computations are happening in this format, the user should not worry about memory layout except when it wants to read results or write inputs (such as input image) into MVU rams.
 To solve this issue, there is a data transposer module that transposes the data to the correct format.
 Data transposer's job is to write input data (that is stored in a processor RAM in linear format) into MVU RAM in a transposed format.
 The input word can be packed of 2,4,8 or 16 bits data.
 Given the input data precision (prec) the transposer will unpack, transpose and store them in the correct format.
 Once the MVU word is prepared, data tranposer will go into `BUSY` state in which it will ignore any incoming new input  data.
 At this point, the transposed data will be written into MVU word.
 Once complete, it will go back into `IDLE` state and it will wait for a new posedge on start signal to start the process all over again.

 .. figure:: _static/Data_transposer.png